 In 1990 President George Frazer met in Gainesville with the Department of Agriculture and was one of six members of a "Fair Council" to discuss Chapter 616.
-Others were Farm Bureau, FFA, 4-H/ State Cooperative Extension Office.
+Others were Farm Bureau, FFA, 4H/ State Cooperative Extension Office.

-It was voted to pay the expenses of the Executive Secretary and the Federation President to attend the IAFE meeting in Las Vegas.
+It was voted to pay the expenses of the Executive Secretary and the Federation President to attend the IAFE meeting in Las Vegas or where held.